Gasoonjia/tvnet_pytorch/README.md

 # tvnet_pytorch
 This repository contains pytorch version implementation code for the project 'End-to-End Learning of Motion Representation for Video Understanding' (CVPR 2018) based on the original tensorflow implementation (http://lijiefan.me/project_webpage/TVNet_cvpr/index.html).

-I also replace the original matlib code with pure python code for visualization.
+And we also replaced the original matlib code with pure python code for visualization.

 ## Prerequisites
 #### Pytorch